The Memory-Enhanced Gaussian Noise (MEGN) Model for Fiber-Optic Channels: Derivation of Frequency Moments

 Based on the partitions in \eqref{Eq:tau3DPartition}, the moment for $\mLb$ can be written as

-where the summation of the first three terms approximate the moment, while last term compensates for such discrepancy.
+where the summation of the first three terms approximates the moment, while the last term compensates for the resulting discrepancy.
 In the following, for each typical group, we show the derivation for these four terms.